-Local Transfer Taxes and Private Transfer Fees – Boulder CO Real Estate Agent
+Local Transfer Taxes and Private Transfer – Boulder CO Real Estate Agent

-Section 15.4 of Colorado’s standard form residential real estate purchase and sale contract is drafted such that the determination of who will pay local transfer taxes (i.e., real estate transfer taxes or RETTs) is negotiable, with “check-the-box” options for “None,” “Buyer,” “Seller” and “One-Half by Buyer and One-Half by Seller.”
+Section 15.4 of Colorado’s standard form residential real estate purchase and sale contract is drafted such that the determination of who will pay local transfer taxes (i.e., real estate transfer taxes) is negotiable, with check-the-box options for “None,” “Buyer,” “Seller” and “One-Half by Buyer and One-Half by Seller.”
 The de facto approach in most transactions is to negotiate the purchase price with the understanding that the buyer will ultimately be responsible for payment of the transfer tax.
 Sometimes transfer taxes are split between the parties.
 On rare occasions they are paid solely by the seller.

-Questions regarding real estate transfer taxes (RETT) and private transfer fees can require a complex, fact-specific analysis so, as with all of the information provided on this website, this is meant to be used for general educational purposes only and does not constitute legal advice.
+Questions regarding real estate transfer taxes, private transfer fees and documentary fees can require a complex, fact-specific analysis so, as with all of the information provided on this website, this is meant to be used for general educational purposes only and does not constitute legal advice.
 For specific information, contact an attorney.
 If, however, you are looking to purchase or sell real estate in Colorado and are seeking the assistance of a knowledgeable, experienced real estate agent, contact Colorado real estate broker Ashley Newell today.

 If you are looking for Boulder real estate agents with a results oriented approach tailored to your specific needs, contact Royal Arch Real Estate.
 We are knowledgeable and experienced brokers who always have your best interests at the forefront of our minds, whether you are buying or selling a home, vacant land or a new construction.